 What is midwifery?

 Midwife literally means “with woman.”
-The care provided by midwives reflects a deep understanding of the needs of pregnant people and newborns, and the intricate healthy processes of pregnancy, labour, birth, breastfeedin, and parenting.
+The care provided by midwives reflects a deep understanding of the needs of pregnant people and newborns, and the intricate healthy processes of pregnancy, labour, birth, breastfeeding and parenting.

 Midwives are the main caregivers to childbearing women worldwide.
 Registered Midwives are recognized in the medical community as experts in promoting health for both low risk mothers and babies throughout pregnancy, childbirth and postpartum.

-By choosing a midwife, you will have the opportunity to develop strong relationships with known caregivers who help you monitor your progress through the childbearing years.
+By choosing a midwife, you will have the opportunity to develop strong relationships with known caregivers who help you monitor your progress through the childbearing process.
 You will have access to the most current science-based options for care, as well as the oldest and most effective methods of supporting you as your family grows.
 We provide personalized, one-to-one visits and offer choices, resources and guidance for families to make informed decisions about their care.

 Midwifery in our province

 In British Columbia, midwives are primary care providers, free to all BC residents who hold a CareCard through the BC Medical Services Plan.
 We offer comprehensive medical care throughout your pregnancy, birth and for six weeks after your baby is born for both you and your newborn.
 We are able to order any bloodwork, ultrasounds and medications where relevant and are on call for you 24 hours a day.

 We work collaboratively with family doctors, obstetricians, pediatricians, nurses and other health care providers.
 Options for accessing complementary medicine are made available to all clients.